JeppeBondeBakkensen/JeppeBondeBakkensen.github.io/_pages/about.md

 News
 ------

-Check out the SIAM Conference on [Computational Science and Engineering](https://www.siam.org/conferences/cm/conference/cse21) March 1-5, 2021.
-I'll be giving a talk on Gibbs posterior distributions.
+Revised versions of two manuscripts are available on the arViv: one concerning a [Gibbs posterior for medical diagnosis](https://arxiv.org/abs/2108.04898) and another on [asymptotic concentration of Gibbs posteriors](https://arxiv.org/abs/2012.04505).

+Check out [SIPTA](https://www.sipta.org/), the Society for Imprecise Probabilities Theory and Applications.
+I gave a talk at their bi-annual meeting, [ISIPTA](https://leo.ugr.es/isipta21/), on July 6th.
+I shared [joint work](https://leo.ugr.es/isipta21/pmlr/syring21.pdf) with Ryan Martin on an algorithm for computing upper and lower probabilities with applications in statistical inference.